 “The exciting thing about working for maniacs … is, anything can happen in the next half-hour.”

 We’re aware, are we not, of Mr Trump’s undying loyalty to those who are loyal to him – until he thinks they’re not?

 It’s a cuddly trait that has, we can see, provided a lot of employment since the election for party and campaign donors from all over the USA.
 Why, it almost led to our very own Nigel Farage getting the plum post of ambassador to Washington!

 Sadly the job was not in Mr Trump’s gift.
 Nor did Farage have any prior diplomatic service experience.
 In fact he’s about the least diplomatic person you could shake a cocktail at.
-But we wonder what our Nige did to deserve that one?
+But we wonder what our Nige did for his strangely glowing master to deserve that one?